Table of Contents

 Being sexually active

 UTIs are not sexually transmitted but being sexually active does increase your risk as sexual activity can introduce or move germs from the vagina to the urethra.
-Using some forms of birth control Using spermicide can disrupt the vaginal microbiome and make you more susceptible to developing a UTI. -
+Using some forms of birth control or using spermicide can disrupt the vaginal microbiome and make you more susceptible to developing a UTI. -

 Being pregnant